MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns **TRUE** on success, **FALSE** on failure.

 ### Remarks
- This member function emulates the functionality of the [LVM_HASGROUP](http://msdn.microsoft.com/library/windows/desktop/bb761097) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_HASGROUP](http://msdn.microsoft.com/library/windows/desktop/bb761097) message, as described in the Windows SDK.

 ##  <a name="clistctrl__hittest"></a>  CListCtrl::HitTest
  Determines which list view item, if any, is at a specified position.